In the Ravine: Background and publication

-Since 1898, Maxim Gorky, one of Chekhov's great admirers, has been making attempts at drawing him closer to the magazine Zhizn which he himself was closely associated with.
+Since 1898, Maxim Gorky, one of Chekhov's great admirers, had been making attempts at drawing him closer to the magazine Zhizn which he himself was closely associated with.
 "In the Ravine" was written for it, by way of a response to the editor-in-chief Vladimir Posse's numerous requests.

 Chekhov first mentioned working upon the novella in his 14 November 1899 letter to his sister Maria.
 On 19 November he informed Posse: "This large novella for Zhizn is in the pipelines, it will be ready perhaps in the second half of December. [...]
 A horde of characters is in there, lots of hustle and bustle so one has to work hard so as to make this overcrowdedness not that obvious."

 On 26 December, writing to Mikhail Menshikov, Chekhov described "In the Ravine" as "a story about the factory life, and of how sour it is."
 In his 21 January 1900 letter to Grigory Rossolimo he called it "my final novella concerning the village folk's life."

 On November the 20th the story was sent to the magazine by its author.
 "In the Ravine"' was first published in Zhizn's No.1, January 1900 issue.
 Chekhov was outraged with the quality of proofreading and in an 11 January letter to Posse described it "as an orgy of typographic sloppiness."
 After editing the original text, Chekhov included the story into Volume 12 of the 1903, second edition of his Collected Works, published by Adolf Marks.
 It was then reproduced in Volume 11 of the posthumous, 1906 third edition.

 According to Mikhail Chekhov's memoirs, the story was based upon "the real life accident that happened while he was on Sakhalin; as for the setting, it is some place nearby Melikhovo."